cgioldasis/medical-care-app-angular/README.md

 # medical-care-app

+The application represents a simple form of a hospital application where a doctor can register a patient and administer treatments with medications.
+An ADMIN also has access to approve other admins and doctors, delete them, and at the same time be able to enter medications and view the list of all patients.

 ## Features
 To get access in this app, firstly you need to login as username: `admin` and password: `12345`.